 Fantastic!
 I want white and pink noise!

-Well, there’s the usual options for Druid chips – program your own, or we’ll have some in the shop in a few weeks.
+Well, there’s the usual options for Druid chips – program your own, or we’ve got some in the shop.

 - PIC 16F18313 assembly code NOISE2.ASM